DataONEorg/d1_python/d1_mn_generic/doc/source/setup-env-registration.rst

   When the Node document is successfully generated and displayed, register the MN by submitting the Node document to DataONE.
-The Node document is automatically submitted to DataONE over a TLS/SSL connection that has been authenticated with the certificate obtained in :doc:`setup-authn-client`.
+The Node document is automatically submitted to DataONE over a TLS/SSL connection that has been authenticated with the client side certificate configured in :doc:`setup-env-authn-client`.

   ::